 But! if you see someone come from a specific Ad, they may actually know about your value adds already, in which case, their experience should a little deeper in the funnel.
 Additionally, creative assets and copy may actually be more tailored to that target.

 In fact, you could land them on a page showing them your product lineup and they’d be happier than landing on the homepage and going through “hoops and ladders” to get to the products.
 I could go on and on about this one.

-Are there any differences you look for in candidates when building out your product team for a software meets physical product vs. a "fully" digital ?
+Are there any differences you look for in candidates when building out your product team for a physical product vs. a "fully" digital product?